gambitph/Stackable/readme.txt

 == Upgrade Notice ==

-[Version 2](https://wpstackable.com/version-2-is-out) is a major update!
-To be on the safe side, please back up your site first, and create a staging/test site and try updating Stackable from there to check if everything looks fine.
+[Version 2](https://wpstackable.com/version-2-is-out) is a major update, make sure you're backed up in case of any hiccups.

 == Changelog ==